CPDSE-EDUX/CheatSheets/pages/vscode-setup.md

 - Keep Copilot enabled for Markdown/Quarto files so it can help draft and edit text.
 - You can disable suggestions per language if they become noisy.

-## Practical usage in this repo

-Good prompts for this project:

-1. "Improve this `.qmd` explanation for beginner pharmacy students."
-2. "Suggest a more concise callout for this section."
-3. "Check this R chunk for mistakes and explain the output."
-4. "Create a glossary entry consistent with existing style."

 ## Safety and quality checks